Fonemine/documentation/sugar_instance.md

 # MobileForce in SugarCRM Instance Integration Guide

+This document is updated (Summer 2023) to describe three distinct actions that need to be performed in order to make Mobileforce work within your Sugar Instance.

+A**ssumptions:** This document assumes that you have a Sugar Instance with Sugar Sell (in order to use Mobileforce CPQ) and Sugar Serve (in order to use Mobileforce FSM).
+It also assumes you have Admin credentials for your Sugar Instance in order to complete **Action 1** below, and Admin credentials to Mobileforce in order to complete **Action 3** below.

+1.**Action 1**: Install Mobileforce within your Sugar Instance: You need to be a Sugar Admin to complete the steps in this action
+2. **Action 2**:  Create a Mobileforce cloud Instance for Mobileforce FSM and Mobileforce CPQ:  You will need to run a (new) Mobileforce script to create a Mobileforce cloud Instance for FSM and CPQ.
+This instance is different from your  Sugar Instance.
+Anyone can run this script, but you need to know some details (specifically admin email) about your Mobileforce Admin user/roles in order to complete this action.
+3. **Action 3**: Finally  you need to make changes to your Mobileforce Instance to tie together your sugar instance with your Mobileforce Instance.
+You need to be a Mobileforce Solutions consultant to complete this step.

+# Action 1: Install Mobileforce within your Sugar Instance (Sugar Admin Role)

 ## Step 1: Setup OAuth2 Keys
 - Login to SugarCRM instance as an admin user
 - Go to *User Icon (top right) > Admin > System > OAuth Keys*